sopelj/hass-ember-mug-component/README.md

 Install the integration in HACS and restart Home Assistant.

+> **Note**
-**You do not need to add the integration in Home Assistant.
-Just installing it is enough for autodiscovery to work**
+> You do *not* need to manually add the integration in Home Assistant.
+Just installing it is enough for autodiscovery to work.

 ### Setup Bluetooth Integration